piranna/piranna.github.io/pages/projects.md

 before of experimental versions of Chrome and Firefox browsers, and build using WebSockets as transport layer.

-This project won the spanish national
-[VII Free Software Universitary Championship](http://www.concursosoftwarelibre.org/1213/premiados-vii-cusl.html) and was invited to give a keynote at first spanish WebRTC summit at Politechnic University of Madrid, November 2012.
+This project won the "Most Innovative Project" award in the spanish national [VII Free Software Universitary Championship](http://www.concursosoftwarelibre.org/1213/premiados-vii-cusl.html) and was invited to give a keynote at first spanish WebRTC summit at Politechnic University of Madrid, November 2012.